Spanish language in the Philippines

-Spanish was the official language of the Philippines from the beginning of Spanish rule in the late 16th century, through the Philippine–American War (1899-1902) and subsequent United States colonization and remained co-official after independence in 1946, along with Filipino and English, until 1973.
-Its status was initially removed in 1973 by a constitutional change, but after a few months it was re-designated an official language again by a presidential decree.
-With the present Constitution, Spanish became designated as an auxiliary or "optional and voluntary language".
+Spanish was the sole official language of the Philippines throughout its more than three centuries of Spanish rule, from the late 16th century to 1898, then a co-official language (with English) under its American rule, a status it retained (now alongside Filipino and English) after independence in 1946.
+Its status was initially removed in 1973 by a constitutional change, but after a few months it was once again designated an official language by a presidential decree.
+However, with the adoption of the present Constitution, in 1987, Spanish became designated as an auxiliary or "optional and voluntary language".